raoulmillais/node-fu/README.md

 Install
 -------

-Clone the repository into your path (e.g. ~/bin/ or /usr/local/bin)
+Clone the repository and add it into your path in your bashrc

+set PATH=$PATH:/path/to/fu/repo

 Before you start
 ----------------